 AnyMind Group’s influencer marketing offerings in Japan At AnyMind Group, we’ve built out a comprehensive array of offerings to ensure domestic and international marketers are able to fully utilize influencer marketing in Japan.

-The CastingAsia platform enables marketers to discover influencers, along with activating, managing and tracking influencer marketing campaigns in Japan and other markets around the world.
+The AnyTag platform (formerly known as CastingAsia) enables marketers to discover influencers, along with activating, managing and tracking influencer marketing campaigns in Japan and other markets around the world.

-The CastingAsia Creators Network is an Asia-wide influencer network that was launched by AnyMind Group, and equips influencers with resources and knowledge, preparing them for further growth.
+AnyCreator (formerly known as CastingAsia Creators Network) is an Asia-wide influencer network that was launched by AnyMind Group, and equips influencers with resources and knowledge, preparing them for further growth.

 AnyStyle.Tokyo and AnyLive were also launched by AnyMind Group for Japan.
 AnyStyle.Tokyo provides marketers with access to foreign influencers living in Japan, whilst AnyLive is a specialized influencer network of live streamers in Japan.